 Many of the SIP-DECT's security features can be managed or configured by the administrator or by authorized personnel.
 Management of these security features is performed by accessing the SIP-DECT Web UI or Event Manager Web UI or the administration tool OMP.
-This section describes the security features that the administrator can configure, and recommendations on how to configure the security features are also provided.
+This section describes the security features that the administrator can configure, and recommendations for configuring the security features are also provided.